DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - **North/South traffic**: in SDN terms, data flowing up (northbound) and down (southbound) the stack of data/control/application planes; data flowing from the organization to external distinations (northbound), or into the org from external sources (southbound).
 North-south traffic is the traffic flow that occurs inbound or outbound between internal systems and external systems.
 - **Converged protocol**: combines/converges standard protcols (such as TCP/IP) with proprietary/non-standard ones; they can complicate enterprise-wide security engineering efforts requiring specialist knowledge. eg Fibre Channel over Ethernet (FCoE), Internet Small Computer Systems Interface (iSCSI), and Voice over Internet Protocol (VoIP) are all examples of converged protocols that combine specialized protocols with standard protocols like TCP/IP.
 - **DNS**: Domain Name Service is three in interrelated elements: a service, a physical server, and a network protocol
+    - DNS Cache Poisoning involves corrupting the DNS cache of a DNS resolver or server.
+The DNS cache stores recent DNS query results to improve performance and reduce lookup times.
+An attacker manipulates this cache to insert false DNS records, causing users to be redirected to incorrect or malicious IP addresses.
 - **DHCP**: Dynamic Host Configuration Protocol is an industry standard used to dynamically assign IP addresses to network devices
 - **Ports 1024-4951**: registered ports used with non-system applications associated with vendors and devs
 - **Ports 49152-65535**: dynamic ports (AKA private or non-reserved ports) used as temporary ports, often in association when a service is requested via a well-known port